Sanshain/docker_django_sample/README.md

 ## Using from Docker toolbox for Windows:

-For correct working on Windows you need this steps:
+For correct working on Windows you need to follow this steps:

 - First of all set mount `[win_path]\app` mounted to `app/django_templ` inside `Shared Folders` point of VirtualBox machine settings
 This is necessary to mount linux of docker-machine